-In the previous blog, I looked at attendance and membership data of four Anglican churches: Church of England (C of E), the Church in Wales (C in W), the Scottish Episcopal Church (SEC), and the Episcopal Church of the USA (ECUSA).
+In the previous blog, I looked at attendance and membership data of four Anglican churches: the Church of England (C of E), the Church in Wales (C in W), the Scottish Episcopal Church (SEC), and the Episcopal Church of the USA (ECUSA).

-It was clear that all four denominations were declining, but that in Wales, Scotland and the USA the Anglican churches were declining much faster than the Church of England.
+It was clear that all four denominations were declining, but that in Wales, Scotland, and the USA, the Anglican churches were declining much faster than the Church of England.
 Both the C in W and the SEC had potential extinction dates about 2040, with ECUSA possibly lasting 10-15 years longer.
 Indeed, although the Church of England is declining, it is only on the margins of extinction if the current pattern remains, thus unlikely to face extinction this century.

-Rather than just repeat the standard reasons given for church decline, in the light of the contrasts in decline patterns, I would rather look at a different question: What does the Church of England have, that the other three denominations do not, that may have helped reduce the effects of numerical decline?
+Rather than just repeat the standard reasons given for church decline, in the light of the contrasts in decline patterns, I would rather look at a different question: What does the Church of England have that the other three denominations do not that may have helped reduce the effects of numerical decline?

 Here are some suggestions, not exhaustive, and some may be a bit controversial:

 It could be that the Anglican churches are all examples of the institutional lifecycle I have talked about previously , and that most of the pre-1900 denominations are coming to an end because they have put too many resources into themselves at the expense of mission.
-The way forward is not to work out how to save the organisation, but let it fade and try saving the lost.
+The way forward is not to work out how to save the organisation but let it fade and try saving the lost.
 Something new will then emerge.
 Perhaps the Church of England, with its greater diversity, is much further down the road of that reinvention.

 Such reinvention, one that restores the fundamental beliefs and spiritual vitality of the church, does not come by organisational management or cultural accommodation.
-These are spiritual issues and the solution comes through spiritual means.
-Not by putting motions through synods, but by seeking the face of God.
+These are spiritual issues, and the solution comes through spiritual means.
+Not by putting motions through synods but by seeking the face of God.
 If the above analysis is true, the Anglican Churches of Wales, Scotland and the USA do not have much time left to seek to “humble themselves, and pray, and …..”
 2 Chronicles 7:14.

-Reference numbering continues from previous blog.
+Reference numbering continues from the previous blog.

-The Church in Wales now is the largest church in Wales as non-conformity has declined much faster than Anglicanism.
+The Church in Wales is now the largest church in Wales as non-conformity has declined much faster than Anglicanism.
 There is still a general perception that Wales is non-conformist and chapel, even if it is no longer true

-The Church in Wales governing body is due to vote on the introduction of same-sex marriage in the middle of September 2015.
-So far of the 6 dioceses, St David’s has voted firmly against, Llandaff firmly for, Monmouth narrowly against, and St Aspah narrowly for.
+ECUSA voted to introduce same-sex marriage at its recent convention July 1st, 2015-07-02 http://www.washingtonpost.com/news/acts-of-faith/wp/2015/07/01/why-the-episcopal-church-is-still-debating-gay-marriage/ The Scottish Episcopal Church voted in its synod, June 12 2015, to modify its laws to be “silent on marriage”, thus enabling their ministers to conduct same-sex weddings, probably not until 2017. http://www.churchtimes.co.uk/articles/2015/12-june/news/uk/scottish-synod-opens-church-door-to-same-sex-weddings The Church in Wales governing body is due to vote on the introduction of same-sex marriage in the middle of September 2015.
+So far, of the 6 dioceses, St David’s has voted firmly against, Llandaff firmly for, Monmouth narrowly against, and St Asaph narrowly for.
 There are two more dioceses whose results I have not found yet.
-Normally with 2 dioceses against a proposal, change would not go ahead, however the governing body has the final say.
+Normally with 2 dioceses against a proposal, the change would not go ahead.
+However, the governing body has the final say.

-The charismatic movement is often deemed to have started with Episcopal clergyman Dennis Bennett in Van Nuys California in 1960.
+The charismatic movement is often deemed to have started with Episcopal clergyman Dennis Bennett in Van Nuys, California in 1960.
 The reality was a little more complex than that.
 Hocken, P. Streams of Renewal: Origins and Early Development of the Charismatic Movement in Great Britain, Paternoster Press, 1997.

-There are other Anglican churches in the USA, outside of ECUSA, such as the Anglican Church in North America, and the Anglican Church in America.
+There are other Anglican churches in the USA, outside of ECUSA, such as the Anglican Church in North America and the Anglican Church in America.
 These were excluded from the study.
 There are at present few Anglican churches outside the “official” ones in the UK, and I think they are all in England, but that may well change in the future.